SAP-samples/teched2023-AD181v/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2023 session called AD181v - Delve into ABAP Cloud on SAP BTP ABAP environment.
+This repository contains the material for the SAP TechEd 2023 Jump-Start session called [AD181v - Delve into ABAP Cloud on SAP BTP, ABAP Environment](https://go3.events.sap.com/sapteched/virtual/2023/reg/flow/sap/sapteched23/catalog/page/catalog/session/1693019545062001fMQZ).

-The ABAP RESTful application programming model (RAP) is at the heart of the ABAP Cloud development model for building transactional, cloud-ready apps and services on SAP BTP, ABAP environment and SAP S/4HANA, in the cloud and on premise.
+The ABAP RESTful application programming model (RAP) is at the heart of the ABAP Cloud development model for building transactional, cloud-ready apps and services on SAP BTP, ABAP environment and SAP S/4HANA, in the cloud and on premises.
 Learn how to use RAP features, such as late numbering, side effects, and business events, to build your own SAP Fiori apps.
-We focus on the development capabilities in the ABAP development tools.
+We focus on the ABAP development capabilities in the ABAP development tools (ADT).
+For the preview of the SAP Fiori app, the _SAP Fiori elements App Preview_ integrated in ADT will be used.

 ## Overview